dp19420/battleboatsv2/README.md

 - place_shot() prompts the user for row and column coordinates.
 - sunk_ships(grid) counts the number of ships on the grid.
 The main loop runs until the player wins or loses.

+### Testing

+- Have run it through a PEP8 validator
+- Tried wrong input (both strings and to high numbers)
+- Tested in gitpd terminal and Heroku

+#### Validator result
+ - PEP8
+     - No warnings

+### Deployment

+Deployed to Heroku

+### Further plans

+- Currently this is a offensive game and i wish to add the abbility for the computer to fire back and for the player to place his own ships.
+- Size settings for the grid currently abandond becouse i could not figure out a clean way of doing it in time.
+Might work more on that later.

+### Credits

+- Love sandwiches walktrough, without that i would still not have been anywhere.